AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 >[!TIP]
 >
->   If you see the `Warning: cloudmanager:list-programs is not a aio command.` error, you need to install the [aio-cli-plugin-cloudmanager](https://github.com/adobe/aio-cli-plugin-cloudmanager) by running below command:
+>   If you see the `Warning: cloudmanager:list-programs is not a aio command.` error, you need to install the [aio-cli-plugin-cloudmanager](https://github.com/adobe/aio-cli-plugin-cloudmanager) by running the command below:
 >
 >   ```
 >   aio plugins:install @adobe/aio-cli-plugin-cloudmanager